 Yellow: Pineapple!
-Fresh is best, but in a pinch (uh..like my pictures here) open up a can.
-I guess nectarines and peaches can also be yellow.
+Fresh is best, but in a pinch, open up a can.
+I guess nectarines, peaches, and mangoes are all yellow as well.

-Green: LOVE the bright color and great texture of Kiwi in fruit salsa.
+Green: I love the bright color and great texture of Kiwi in fruit salsa.
 There’s always honeydew too.

 2. Choose Your Sweetener

 A little sweetener helps enhance all the flavors and marry them together.

 Honey: I love the flavor of honey with fruit.